cesarenaldi/iniettore/README.md

 - [ ] Analyze release path when `FUNCTION` or no-singleton `PROVIDER` and `CONTRUCTOR` are involved.
 Potential bug.
 - [ ] Adds mention of creational mapping into provider, constructor and blueprint docs
 - [ ] Adds API quick reference
-- [ ] Block contribution on container after container creation
+- [ ] Block contribution on context after context creation
 - [ ] Expose flags from main module
 - [x] Evaluate to change PERSISTENT flag with LAZY